 b.
-Annual improvements to IFRS (2014 - 2016) cycle amendments to IFRS 12 disclosure of interests in other entities c.
-Standards issued but not yet effective
+Annual improvements to IFRS (2014-2016) cycle amendments to IFRS 12 disclosure of interests in other entities c.
+Annual improvements to IFRS (2014 - 2016) cycle

 The amendments clarify that disclosure requirements for interests in other entities also apply to interests that are classified as held for sale or distribution.
 There is no impact of this amendment on the Group's financial statements.